Living the examined life...

 -Stand Up Paddling Tour and adventure to Bagni Regina Giovanna for swimming, snorkeling, and relaxation

--Pizza Cooking Lessons on a Local Farm with Limoncello, Wine, and Good Company
+-Cooking Lessons with Limoncello, Wine, and Good Company

 -Lemon Picking and Tasting in a lovely Orchard